 How do my students earn certificates in the Education Perfect World Series?
 At what points levels do they earn each one?

-The Education Perfect World Series is an annual online competition in which schools compete in Social Sciences, Languages, Maths, English and Science events.
+The Education Perfect World Series is an annual online competition in which schools compete in Humanities, English, Science, Maths and Languages.

 Students earn points and certificates — and win prizes — in each individual event in the Education Perfect World Series.
-All events contribute toward school and student totals for the overall World Series.
+All events contribute towards school and student totals for the overall World Series.

 The qualifying scores for each certificate in each event except the Education Perfect Humanities Championships are as follows: